danielvorn/trello-clone/README.md

 ## Getting Started

 1. Clone the project and install dependencies with `yarn install`
-2. Then run `yarn mock-api` to start a fake REST API on `localhost:3000`
+2. Run `yarn mock-api` to start a fake REST API on `localhost:3000`
-3. Now run `yarn start` to start your front-end application on `localhost:8000`
+3. Run `yarn start` to start your front-end application on `localhost:8000`

 ## Commands